KerorinNorthFox/osu-framework-wiki-ja/Setting-Up-Compiled-Resource-Stores.md

 This tutorial assumes you have completed [setting up your first project](https://github.com/ppy/osu-framework/wiki/Setting-up-your-first-project).

 The first time you set up your project, you will need to add a [DllResourceStore](https://github.com/ppy/osu-framework/blob/master/osu.Framework/IO/Stores/DllResourceStore.cs) with the path to a resources library.
 This will enable you to load resources from the specified resource library at run-time, which then in turn allows caching to occur in the [ResourceStore](https://github.com/ppy/osu-framework/blob/master/osu.Framework/IO/Stores/ResourceStore.cs).
-This behavior is already defined in the base [Game](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Game.cs) class which all Game instances should inherit.
+A few important resource stores are already created in the base [Game](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Game.cs) class which all Game instances should inherit.

 ## Adding your resources library to the Resource Store